BTCPrivateClassic/BTCPrivateClassic/README.md

 See important security warnings on the
 [Security Information page](https://z.cash/support/security/).

-**Zcash is experimental and a work in progress.** Use it at your own risk.
+**BTCPrivate Classic is experimental and a work in progress.** Use it at your own risk.

 ####  :ledger: Deprecation Policy